-One of the most difficult–and controversial–planning decisions districts must consider is school boundary modification.
+One of the most difficult — and controversial — planning decisions districts must consider is proposed boundary changes within school districts.

 Changes in district funding or shifts in population often force school districts to consider redrawing boundaries.

 For parents and students, changing schools is no small matter.
 It means leaving friends and beloved teachers for a totally new and unknown experience.
 In some cases, boundary changes stir up community-wide debates about racial and economic inequities.
 These are just a few reasons why school boundaries changes are among the toughest decisions school leaders make.

 There’s no easy way to make such decisions when it involves school zoning.
 And it’s impossible to please everyone.
 But there are ways to ensure your community is involved in the process, feels heard, and understands the eventual move — whether they agree with it or not.

 At the heart of the school boundary issue is this simple, but important aspiration: Every parent wants to send their children to the best possible school.

 It’s problematic, but not all that surprising, that the highest-performing schools in most school districts are based in more affluent communities.